MariusVentus/TemplateManager/README.md

 V0.0.2 - Templates now have no hard max, and window size partially adusts to the number of Templates!
 Also, fixed a bug where adjusting the last template risked creating a infinite loop.
 Also adding a flag!

+V0.0.3 - Dynamically add Templates through an "Edit Template" window, and rescale the window to accomadate (without having to restart the program), and boost max auto-scale size to a little under Window Max height.
+More Flags, and a Manual for the flags too!

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
-Add or Remove Template window to make creation easier.
+Getting Scrolling to work would be good too.

 2.)
-Getting Scrolling to work would be good too.
+Open Email Templates with default email client.

 3.)
-Open Email Templates with default email client.

-4.)
 Improved code (As always, this is just a quick project, so main.cpp is spaghetti)